ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 ### Customization

-The next cool thing we'll build into the gem is the ability to customize what information we display for each built object.
-It could quickly become overwhelming to see all attributes of an object, and which attributes are the most usefuil summary is application and use-case specific.
+The next cool feature we'll build into the gem is the ability to customize what information we display for each built object.
+Notice how our "User" object UI above had a number of useful attributes on display, but "Comment" had only the id.
+We don't want to overwhelm the user with _all_ attributes of a given object, but we do want to provide any information the developer deems useful.

-Out strategy will be to use presenters.
+Our strategy will be to use customizeable presenters.
 We'll construct a presenter base class that application developers can subclass, exactly as Rails provides the base class `ActiveRecord::Base` that can be subclassed.
-We'll require application developers to register their presenters using one of two forms:
+We'll allow application developers to define their presenters using one of two forms:

-1. Reference the presenter class explicitly
+1. Create a class and reference it explicitly

     ```rb
     FactoryBurgers::Presenters.present "User", with: FactoryBurgers::Presenters::UserPresenter